bayan-404/world-countries/README.md

 # [Angular World Countries](https://countries-5b4db.web.app/)

-an app that shows you all the countries of the world , and let's you know more about them
+an app that shows you all the countries of the world , and let you know more about them

 ## the user should be able to :